kusalhettiarachchi/kusalhettiarachchi/README.md

 🌱 I’m currently learning the usage of attention models in NLP.

-💻 Currently working as the tech lead for Minds and Codes, a startup from Colombo.
+💻 Currently working as a Senior Data Science Engineer for Arimac.

 📫 Reach me [email](mailto:kusalhettiarachchi@hotmail.com)